-It is our firm belief that if a child needs to contact a parent or carer, they can do so swiftly from the school office.
+If a child has a valid reason to contact a parent or carer, they can do so from the school office.
 Similarly, if a message needs to be conveyed from a parent to a child, the school office will take these calls and pass the necessary information on promptly.